dmbarbour/wikilon/docs/Runtime.md

-**NOTE (May 2017):** I feel I've gotten tangled in the weeds when re-implementing the runtime for the simplified Awelon language developed circa November 2016.
-It's partially GC and such that are causing much heartache, and partially the challenges surrounding database integration with size bounded contexts.
-So I'm tabling the C runtime for now.
-I'll return to C after I have a version working reasonably well in Haskell.
-And even then, only if I cannot achieve sufficient performance from Haskell or perhaps an LLVM compiler.
+**NOTE (May 2017):** I feel I've been tangled in the weeds when re-implementing the runtime for the simplified Awelon language developed circa November 2016.
+It's GC, linking, stowage, and such that are causing much heartache.
+So I'm moving to a Haskell runtime for now, and might move some parts to C (or LLVM?) later.

-# Haskell Runtime Design
+# Awelon Runtime Design

+Haskell simplifies many problems surrounding GC, parallelism, parsing, serialization, stowage, linking, and indexing.
+OTOH, my Haskell interpreters for prior Awelon definitions have consistently been about 10x worse than C interpreters, even when I'm relatively careful about it.
+And I really want to do about 10x better than my prior C interpreters.

+So what is my performance path?

+First, accelerators.
+I can and should get started much earlier on a widely useful "standard library" of accelerated functions and types.
+If every time I see a significant performance bottleneck, I accelerate, I can consistently ratchet up performance and parallelism both.

+Second, compilation from Awelon to an intermediate language *designed* for fast interpretation or further JIT.
+I've already discussed under [Awelon Language](AwelonLang.md) how it isn't too difficult to rewrite a lot of Awelon code to an intermediate language where we have call-return, labeled jumps, more conventional loops and branching, perhaps even a few registers for data plumbing.
+Hand crafted accelerators and types would become primitives at this layer.

+Third, compilation from this intermediate language into Haskell, something we can link directly into our runtimes.
+We can leverage Template Haskell to represent a "standard library" Awelon dictionary in a subdirectory of the Wikilon project, and compile everything fully to well-typed Haskell, with an option for gate-keeper code where appropriate.
+This would make it a lot easier to extend the set of accelerators.
+And I believe I can achieve excellent performance this way.

+Fourth, compilation from the same intermediate language via LibClang, OpenCL, or LLVM.
+This would provide a basis for JIT compilation.
+I could compile to use a memory-mapped region for the stack and heap, or compile for external processes or virtual machines to distribute computation.
+Compiling to binaries for external use could provide integration with conventional systems.

+I believe this is a viable, scalable long-term performance path for Awelon.

+The first two ideas might be combined, since every accelerated type and function must also be represented in our intermediate language.
+The intermediate language requires much attention.
+As will developing a useful set of "primitive" accelerators.

+## Accelerators and Intermediate Language

+Desiderata:

+* unboxed static types where feasible
+* numbers, tuples, vectors, records
+* lightweight uniqueness tracking
+ * statically typed uniqueness
+ * static in-place mutation
+ * dynamic uniqueness tracking
+* fine-grained parallelism
+* lightweight data plumbing
+* well behaved failure model
+* labeled jumps, conditions, branching

+A special challenge with Awelon is that code can have variable input-output arities.
+This might be mitigated by specializing code for different arities in use, e.g. using various definitions for application `a` based on the known static arity of the argument, and only falling back to an `a/dyn` where needed.

+Most internal functions should use unboxed static types without any dynamic checks.
+But it should also be feasible to "box" a value where needed with just enough type information for gatekeepers and conversion work.

+Ideally, we can easily track uniqueness where needed.
+Static typing of uniqueness would mean we don't need to check dynamically.
+We might benefit from dynamic uniqueness tracking in some cases, however, so we can

+unboxed, statically typed code

+For uniqueness, 99% of the time we should be able to assume uniqueness.
+But

+I think most code can be compiled to use unboxed data types, meaning that our compiler should *know* when it is looking at a natural number, tuple, vector, record, or whatever.
+But it should also be possible to work with dynamic types at the edges of our system, to model the gatekeepers at the edges of compiled functions.
+We should know statically where we have a dynamic type.

+The intermediate language should support a lightweight f with conversions back into Awelon language.

+For static types, I want the compiler to *know* when it's looking at a natural number or vector or whatever,

+ to *know* what type I'm looking at

+It might be I'll want multiple layers of intermediate languages during compilation.

+One idea is that I could borrow Haskell's STG machine for my intermediate language, but I don't feel it is optimally suitable for Awelon.

-Haskell simplifies some problems like compacting GC and parallelism, ad-hoc use of stowage for indexing and histories, etc..
-Other features are made more complicated, such as linear references and in-place mutations of arrays.
+Some features are made more complicated, such as linear references and in-place mutations of arrays.
 It isn't clear how to perform JIT compilation, especially not at a large scale.
-GHC's plugins don't really offer what I want here.
+GHC's plugins don't seem to offer what I want here.

 Short-term, it seems feasible to hand develop many accelerators by hand.
 Further, I can feasibly compile one or more 'standard library' dictionaries directly into the Wikilon codebase, leveraging template Haskell or a staged cabal `Setup.hs`.
 Both the hand accelerators and compiler could be developed for ongoing improvement.